danielbeardsley/code.danielbeardsley.com/_posts/2012-03-14-faster-than-scp.md

 layout: post
 title: Faster than scp
 location: San Luis Obispo, CA
+summary: On occasion everyone needs to move large files between servers,
+         this is the fastest way.
 ---

 On occasion everyone needs to move large files between servers, like say a 50GB